 There are a variety of sewing machine needles, that serve a unique of purpose.
 I suggest having as many packs as you can afford in your sewing materials, and supplies.

-I have created a page of its own for sewing scissors.
-There are many kinds of sewing scissors, with many different purposes.
+Your sewing scissors are an essential part of your sewing projects.
+There are many kinds of sewing scissors, with many different purposes, knowing what each type of cutting tool is used for will make your sewing experience a pleasant one.
 Click the sewing scissors link for a complete guide.

 Where to go to understand sewing machine needles?
 Well the source itself of course.
 Schmetz sewing needles has been around since the mid 1800’s, this company really is the “go to” place for quality sewing needles.